Anthony-Murray/code_institute_p1_amcareers/README.md

 #### Navigation Menu

-- Navigation bar designed using flexbox as recommmend during stand up sessions.Due to accesability issues I did will not implement a CSS only solution for a mobile hamburger menu.
+- Navigation bar designed using flexbox as recommended during stand up sessions.
+Due to accessability issues I did will not implement a CSS only solution for a mobile hamburger menu.
 See the following article https://www.sitepoint.com/community/t/checkbox-hack-and-hiding-the-input-element/378398

 - https://css-tricks.com/snippets/css/a-guide-to-flexbox/